Stone Soup Greenville NC 2026

 The Heart of the Story

 Stone Soup reminds us that when everyone contributes what they can no matter how small, something meaningful can be created.
-Community turns scarcity into abundance.
+Community turns scarcity into abundance, and together we can share a meal.